EliAndrewC/l7r/setting/l7r.md

 - Ikoma Yuan is the Deputy Minister of War for Ikoma lands, but he is of the 10th rank, since the Ikoma Ministry of War oversees not only the Ikoma house itself, but all of the domains of the Ikoma vassal families.

-- Shinjo Tashima, who appointed Kitsuki Tetsu as a Clan magistrate overseeing Moto lands (subordinate to Shinjo Shunichi "the sand pirate"), is the Minister of Justice for the Shinjo house, and is therefore also the Minister of Justice for the entire Unicorn clan, so he is of the 12th rank.
+- Shinjo Tashima, who appointed Kitsuki Tetsu as a Clan magistrate overseeing Moto lands (subordinate to Shinjo Shunichi "the sand pirate"), is the Minister of Justice for the Shinjo house, and is therefore also the Minister of Justice for the entire Unicorn Clan, so he is of the 12th rank.

 Moto Gaheris' rank:

-Moto Gaheris is the daimyo of the Moto family, so the rank of all of his retainers flows downhill from his own rank.
+Moto Gaheris is the daimyo of the Moto Family, so the rank of all of his retainers flows downhill from his own rank.
 But what rank is he?

 - If he were the daimyo of any other Family in the Empire, he would be automatically considered to be of the 13th rank.
 Most people seem to assume that is his rank, though this has never been officially determined for any Moto daimyo.

 - However, the Moto are the only Family in the Empire who don't have a seat on the Imperial chancellery.
 (Even vassal houses such as the Ryusei domain have a seat on the Imperial chancellery, though the Ryusei chancellor has fewer rights and privileges than Family and Clan daimyo.)
 Thus, many would argue that Gaheris should be considered equivalent to a House daimyo, and thus be considered to be of the 12th rank.

-- Minor clan daimyo are either of the 12th or 13th rank, depending on the specific minor clan.
+- Minor Clan daimyo are either of the 12th or 13th rank, depending on the specific minor clan.
 Specifically, the two minor clans whose daimyo are of the 13th rank are the Mantis and the Dragonfly.
 These are also the only two minor clans who themselves have more than one house, i.e. who have other vassal daimyo subordinate to them.

-- The Moto family turns out to be extremely large... sort of.
+- The Moto Family turns out to be extremely large... sort of.
 Moto lands contain fewer humans than an average domain - the Ryusei was a slightly-smaller-than-average domain before they conquered several Unicorn provinces, but still had probably twice the total human population of Moto lands.
 On the other hand, such a high percentage of Moto subjects are samurai warriors that Gaheris was able to field a samurai cavalry force 3-5 times the size of the combined samurai/peasant army of the Ryusei.
 Some might argue that this raises Gaheris' weight and therefore his position at the 13th rank should not be in question.

 - With that being said, Gaheris' kuraldai is officially regarded as the Moto chancellery, the Moto "clans" are officially considered the various registered Moto lineages, and the khans of those clans are officially considered chancellors.
 Thus, whatever the size of the Moto, they have been legally classified as a single House, and there is standing precedent that Gaheris has no other daimyo subordinate to him.
 With that being said, there are a number of Family daimyo who have no vassal houses and yet are still considered to be of the 13th rank.
 Examples include the Kuni, the Asahina, the Yogo, and even the Kitsuki - Tetsu's family!